Safety

 Long hair MUST be tied back (Hairbands are in the safety corner)

-Loose clothing MUST be tied back (use a shop apron from the safety corner)
+Loose clothing MUST be tied back

 Lanyards, hanging jewelry, and non stud earrings MUST be removed before entering the shop.